On This Page[Hide][Show]

 The loss of a professional or occupational license or certification does not, in itself, constitute disability.

-Mental Health Claims Have a Limited Benefits Period
+Mental Health Claims Have a Limited Benefit Period

-Most disability insurance companies will only pay claims due to mental illness for a limited time (typically 12-24 months), but your benefits should continue if you also have physical conditions that prevent you from working.
-Unum will try to say your physical conditions are not disabling so it can justify the claim denial.
+Most disability insurance companies will only pay mental health claims for a limited time (usually 12-24 months), but your benefits should continue if you also have physical conditions that prevent you from working.
+Unum will try to say that your physical conditions are not disabling in order to justify denying your claim.

 The lifetime cumulative maximum benefit period for all disabilities due to mental